balena-io/docs/pages/learn/manage/actions.md

 [Fleet members][fleet-members] with the Operator role and above can perform any of the actions or settings listed below.

-### Restart Fleet
+### Restart Services

-The `Restart Fleet` action restarts the currently running **services** for all devices in your fleet.
+The `Restart Services` action restarts the currently running **services** for all devices in your fleet.
 Your fleet's running containers will be removed and recreated from scratch.
 This behavior is intended and is different from running `balena restart [OPTIONS] CONTAINER [CONTAINER...]` in a host OS terminal instance from your dashboard, which will not remove your containers.
 If you are trying to persist data between container removals, see [persistent storage][persistent-storage] for strategies.

 By removing containers and recreating them from scratch, we see benefits like the following: